Calibration Is Not Enough: Evaluating Confidence Estimation Under Language Variations: Limitations

 \section{Limitations}

 While our study provides a comprehensive evaluation of LLM confidence estimation across robustness, stability, sensitivity, calibration, and discrimination, several limitations remain.

-First, our analysis is limited to English and fact-based question answering tasks; extending to multilingual or open-ended domains (e.g., reasoning, dialogue, or creative generation) may reveal different findings.
+First, our analysis is limited to English and fact-based question answering tasks; extending to multilingual or open-ended domains (e.g., reasoning, dialogue, multi-choice, or creative generation) may reveal different findings.
 Second, although we designed a diverse set of prompting strategies, they do not exhaustively capture all linguistic and contextual variations that may influence confidence expression.
-In particular, for the answer-elicit prompts, it remains challenging to construct more aggressive perturbations that preserve identical semantic meaning and avoid ambiguity across all questions and datasets.
-Third, our evaluation relies on GPT-4o as a judge model to assess answer correctness and semantic equivalence.
+In particular, it remains challenging to construct more aggressive prompt perturbations that preserve identical semantic meaning and avoid ambiguity across all questions and datasets.
+Third, part of our evaluation relies on GPT-4o as a judge model to assess answer correctness and semantic equivalence.
 While this enables scalable annotation, it may introduce model-specific biases \citep{bavaresco2025llms}.
-Fourth, we do not include consistency-based confidence estimation methods.
-In this work, we focus on single-pass CE methods since our metrics themselves rely on multiple samples to be computed, and is therefore imcompatible with self-consistency.
+Fourth, we do not include consistency-based confidence estimation methods, since our metrics themselves rely on multiple samples to be computed, and are therefore incompatible with self-consistency.
+Consistency-based methods are not naturally superior on our metrics; for instance, they could easily assign the same confidence score to two semantically different answers appearing at the same frequency in the sampling pool.
+In the end, our contribution is not comprehensively benchmark all existing CE methods, but to instead highlight overlooked aspects regarding language variation using our proposed metrics.
 Finally, our evaluation is static; future work could explore dynamic or interactive settings where models can revise their confidence based on feedback or uncertainty cues.